 Proteins perform many functions in the body.
 As well as helping our body to grow and repair, they are essential for maintaining good health.
 In recent years, consumers have become more aware that plant-based protein sources offer similar or sometimes superior functional properties to animal-based proteins.

 Consumers are seeking alternative proteins from a variety of foods and beverages.
-Two of the main categories are non-animal meat products, known as meat analogues, and high-protein nutritional beverages.
+Two of the main categories are non-animal meat products, known as meat substitutes, and high-protein nutritional beverages.

 All around the world, for various reasons, the number of flexitarian, vegetarian and vegan consumers is growing.